 The MX500 and MX650 both use the same controllers so I would expect that if used with the original controller the MOT-36750 would provide the same speed as the MX650 has.
 A 36 Volt 800 or 1000 Watt controller could be installed along with the 750 Watt motor to maximize the amount of power that it produces.

 The following sprockets could be installed on the MX500 or MX650 to increase the gear ratio for a faster top speed:

-A 500 Watt motor can power a bike up to 20 MPH so the top speed of the bike could be increased by changing to a different size sprocket.
+A 500 Watt motor can power a bike up to 20 MPH on flat ground so the top speed of the bike could be increased by changing to a different size sprocket.
 This will increase the top speed however it will lower the rate of acceleration.
 Increasing the gear ratio will also lower the amount of torque that bike has so its uphill climbing power will be lowered unless the motor is upgraded to a higher power one at the same time as the sprocket change.